mhalbritter/graal-native-image-analysis/README.md

 ## Learnings

-* Image size doesn't increase when including some methods called through reflection
+* Executable size doesn't increase when including some methods called through reflection
     * Compare `no-reflection` and `simple-reflection`
     * But beware when there are many classes with many methods called through reflection, see `no-reflection-many-big-classes` vs `simple-reflection-many-big-classes` below
-* Image size increases a bit when including reflection query data
+* Executable size increases a bit when including reflection query data
     * Compare `simple-reflection` and `reflection-query`
     * This amounts to 256 KB executable size when including reflection query data for 100 classes with 1 constructor and 100 methods each (10100 methods in total)